IBM/lagraph/docs/index.md

 -->

-__Please note that LAGraph is still evolving and several challenges remain before it is ready for production applications.__
+__Please note that LAGraph is still evolving and several challenges remain before it is ready for production.__

 LAGraph is a Scala API for implementing graph algorithms expressed in the language of linear algebra.
 The interface is written in Scala